 - Juries’ fairness

-Respondents assigned grades of A, B, C, D or F to each of these elements, and to their overall perception of these elements combined, and the rankings were developed from these grades.View PDF
+Respondents assigned grades of A, B, C, D, or F to each of these elements.
+The rankings were developed from these grades.View PDF